 Perhaps you haven't tried therapy or been to a psychiatrist before.
 Or it's been awhile.
-Either way, if and when you get there be forewarned: it's a forest out there!
+Either way, if and when you get there be forewarned: it's a jungle out there!

-Many complain this is crazy: why is it that most practitioners have long waits or no openings at all?
+Many complain: why is it that most practitioners have long waiting lists or no openings at all?

 In my humble opinion, the system needs to drastically improve it's 'matchmaking' of clients with helpers.
 Maybe a single payer payment system could improve upon that?
 Who knows.
 Mental health issues ARE complicated and not as cut and dried as medical problems.
 There are, for example, different types of PTSD, anxiety disorders and depression, and different potential specialists for each.

 For example, I am not a therapist that treats severe, vegetative depression.
 Why?
 Because people with this issue are usually too tired and/or de-motivated to use therapy, at least not when they are in this phase of their disorder.
 They need a more intensive therapy and medication treatment program now.